Victoria Legal Aid Handbook for Lawyers

 Where there is a parenting dispute

-Parties with children who are not eligible for grants of assistance for both their family law property matter and parenting matter must have previously resolved all disputes regarding arrangements for children.
-For example, the parties have a parenting plan in place and there are no major disputes such as where the child/ren live.
+Parties with children who are not eligible for grants of assistance for both their family law property dispute and parenting dispute must have resolved arrangements for their children.
+For example, the parties have a parenting plan, parenting orders or an informal parenting arrangement in place and there is no further parenting dispute.

 Spousal main tenance